 Other survived relics include the ruins of the 11th-century Golden Gate, the 18th-century Zaborovskyy Gate, and the 19th-century five-domed Desyatynna Church, built on the site of a church founded by St. Vladimir in the 10th century.

 The axis of the center of Kiev is the tree-lined Kreshchatyk, the main shopping street.
 A lot of the museums and theaters are located within and adjacent to the former Old Town.

 Russian and Ukrainian drama can be seen at the Shevchenko Theater of Opera and Ballet, the 12,000-seat Palace of Sport, and open-air theaters.
 Musical concerts are given regularly at the Tchaikovsky Conservatory.

-To the north of the Old Town there is the former Jewish and trading quarter, Podil, containing the river port, and to the Old Town’s south and along the top of the riverbank there is the Percherskiy district.
+To the north of the Old Town, there is a former Jewish and trading quarter, Podil with a river port.
+To the Old Town’s south and along the top of the riverbank, there is the Percherskiy district.

-This area contains many administrative buildings.
-At the southern end of the district there is the 11th-century Kyevo-Pecherska Lavra (Monastery of the Caves), where the monk Nestor wrote the earliest surviving Russian chronicle.
+This area has many administrative buildings.
+At the southern end of the district, there is the 11th-century Kyevo-Pecherska Lavra (the Monastery of the Caves), where the monk Nestor wrote the earliest survived Russian chronicle.

-Beneath the monastery, a system of catacombs stores the mummified bodies of monks and saints, including that of Nestor.
-Surrounding these central districts and extending to the west bank of the Dnieper River are suburbs of factories and residential neighborhoods.
+Beneath the monastery, a system of catacombs stores mummified bodies of monks and saints, including the body of Nestor.
+Surrounding these central districts and extending to the west bank of the Dnieper River, there are suburbs of factories and residential neighborhoods.

-In the Kiev downtown there is a picturesque mountain skiing hill with 2 elevators.
+In the Kiev downtown, there is a picturesque mountain skiing hill with 2 elevators.
 It is open from November till April.
 You can always spend your spare time there.
-The upper part of the hill is very steep, but the lower part is sloping - the skier of any class will find what to do there.
+The upper part of the hill is very steep, but the lower part is sloping - a skier of any class will find what to do there.